 For each competition, members may submit up to 3 images in total.
 Only one image can be a digital image for projection (PROJIM) and/or up to two print images (PRINTIM).
 We prefer you to resize your image so it is 1920px on the longest edge before uploading.

-Comprehensive Competition Rules for 2019 may be found here.
+Comprehensive Competition Rules may be found here.

 Following judging, prints will be displayed during the competition meeting in the clubrooms.